EugeneBEW/oci-ansible/README.md

   ./ansible/.env
   ./ansible/ansible.cfg
 ```
-./ansible - is a default dir when run in container
+/ansible - is a default directory in running container

 You may set any environment variables for command execution in container via ./ansible/.env